Criminal Justice Act

-The Youth Criminal Justice Act, or YCJA, is the federal law that governs youth justice system.
+The youth criminal justice act, or YCJA, is the federal law that governs the youth justice system.
 It applies to youth aged 12 to 17 who get into trouble with the law.
 The YCJA came into force in 2003 and was amended in 2012 to strengthen its handling of violent and repeat young offenders.
-The following provides a brief overview of key components of the law.
+The following provides a brief overview of the key components of the law.

 The youth criminal justice act states that the youth criminal justice system is intended to protect the public by holding youth accountable, promoting the rehabilitation and reintegration of youth back into society, and preventing crime.
 It provides that the youth criminal justice system must be separate from the adult system and based on the principle that youth are presumed to be less morally blameworthy than adults.
 In other words, the law recognizes that youth must be held accountable, but in a way that takes into account their greater dependency and reduced level of maturity.

-These extrajudicial measures can provide meaningful consequences, such as requiring the young person to repair the harm done to the victim.
+These extrajudicial measures can provide meaningful consequences, such as youth lawyer Brampton can make a young person repair the harm done to the victim.
 They also allow early intervention with young people and provide an opportunity for the broader community to play an important role in developing community-based responses to youth crime.

 The most formal type of extrajudicial measure is an extrajudicial sanction.
-These sanctions, such as volunteer work, compensating (or paying back) the victim, or attending a specialized program, can be used where the young person takes responsibility for the offence.
-If the young person fails to comply with the terms and conditions of the sanction, the case may proceed through the court process.
-Extrajudicial sanctions must be applied through a program approved by the Attorney General.
+These sanctions, such as volunteer work, compensating (or paying back) the victim, or attending a specialized program, can be used where the young person takes responsibility for the offense.
+If the young person fails to comply with the terms and conditions of the sanction, the case may need a criminal lawyer near me for the court cases.
+Extrajudicial sanctions must be applied through a program approved by the attorney general.

-What is the youth criminal justice act that governs youth justice system?
+What is the youth criminal justice act that governs the youth justice system?

-Under the YCJA, custody sentences are intended primarily for violent offenders and serious repeat offenders.
-The YCJA also allows judges to impose an intensive rehabilitative custody and supervision order if a youth has been found guilty of a serious violent offence and is suffering from a mental, psychological or emotional disorder.
+Saggi Law Firm tells you that YCJA, custody sentences are intended primarily for violent offenders and serious repeat offenders.
+The YCJA also allows judges to impose an intensive rehabilitative custody and supervision order if a youth has been found guilty of a serious violent offense and is suffering from a mental, psychological or emotional disorder.
 In these cases, an individualized treatment plan is developed for the young person.

 What is the youth criminal justice act in respect of criminal justice for young persons

-While youth court proceedings take place in open court, meaning that members of the public can attend and observe the proceedings, the YCJA does contain specific provisions regarding the publication of a youth’s identity.
+While youth legal service Brampton takes place in open court, meaning that members of the public can attend and observe the proceedings, the YCJA does contain specific provisions regarding the publication of a youth’s identity.
 As a general rule, no identifying information that would reveal that a young person has been dealt with by the youth justice system can be published.
 The rationale for this general rule is that publication can undermine efforts to rehabilitate and reintegrate young people back into the community.